Meteor-Community-Packages/meteor-autoform/README.md

 input types, such a `input`, `textarea`, etc. Here's an overview of the logic that is used to determine which type of input to use:

 * If you include your own `type` attribute, that input type is used.
+Supports custom input types that can be added by other packages.
 * If type is `String`, `<input type="text">`.
 * If you include the `rows` attribute for a `String` type property, a `<textarea>` is used instead of an `<input type="text">`.
 * If type is `Number`, `<input type="number">`.
 You may specify the step, min, and max attributes to further restrict entry.
 The min and max values defined in your schema are automatically transferred to the DOM element, too.